Skip to main content

 • Remember, young cooks need supervision.

-• Follow the four simple steps:
+• Follow these four simple steps:

 • Wash hands, surfaces and kitchen utensils.